 The Charlie Daniels Band (CDB) sums up its attitude toward genre labels in the song "Let It Roll" when its leader sings, "They can call it country, they can call it rock.
 But I'll play this (fiddle) till the day I drop."
 By blending a little rock 'n' roll with his roots as a Nashville session musician, Daniels introduced country music in the '70s and '80s to young rockers and aging hippies who otherwise might've never listened to a white-hot fiddler from North Carolina.

-The band’s leader became a household name in 1979 when “The Devil Went Down to Georgia” became the “Orange Blossom Special” of its time–a furious fiddle tune known beyond bluegrass circles.
-More genre inclusive gifts followed, including the occasional Volunteer Jam concert and albums as recent as 2016’s Night Hawk.
+The band's leader became a household name in 1979 when "The Devil Went Down to Georgia" became the "Orange Blossom Special" of its time—a furious fiddle tune known beyond bluegrass circles.
+More genre-inclusive gifts followed, from Volunteer Jam concerts to albums as recent as 2016's Night Hawk.

 Over time, Daniels' public persona became that of a proud, conservative-minded American.
 For example, his 2003 compilation Freedom and Justice For All gathered some of his most politically-charged material, including "This Ain't No Rag, It's a Flag," "America, I Believe in You," "Simple Man," "In America," "The Last Fallen Hero," "God Bless the Mother," "What this World Needs Is a Few Good Rednecks" and "American Farmer."
 While those songs capture his values, these 10 classics define the 60-plus year career of a Country Music Hall of Famer.

 10. "Run With the Crowd"

 An obvious song like "Tomorrow's Gonna Be Another Day" or "Drinkin' My Baby Goodbye," a beloved deep cut like "Mister DJ" or Daniels' version of "Caballo Diablo" could've made the cut here.
 Instead, let's start off with this dose of good advice.